 - Guests can connect to your network without a Kerio Control username and password.
-Guests are not counted as licensed users. - Kerio Control gathers statistics for the guest network under the built-in "Guest users" account. - Users connected through the guest network are fully secured by Kerio Control., except that Kerio Control Web Filter is disabled in the guest network. - Users connect to the guest network from a welcome page. - You can set a shared password for accessing the Internet via a guest network.
+Guests are not counted as licensed users. - Kerio Control gathers statistics for the guest network under the built-in "Guest users" account. - Users connect to the guest network from a welcome page. - You can set a shared password for accessing the Internet via a guest network.
 Guest users must type the shared password on the welcome page. - Kerio Control redirects guest network users to the welcome page after 2 hours of inactivity.